Skip to main content

 Architecture

-The Venom platform's architecture is built as a heterogeneous multi-blockchain system with dynamic sharding capabilities.
+The Venom blockchain is a heterogeneous multi-blockchain system with dynamic sharding capabilities.

 Masterchain